Is The Criminal Justice System Adding to the US Addiction Epidemic?

 What If I’m Arrested?

 If you have been accused of a drug crime, the seasoned criminal defense attorneys at Wolfe & Stec, Ltd can help.
 We know the judges and the court system and will aggressively explore every avenue for your defense.
 We examine the facts, the individuals involved, and the evidence available, and work hand in hand with our clients throughout the criminal process.
 We explain all elements and processes of the case and come up with an effective defense strategy.
 Our goal is always to minimize the negative impact of the situation and to focus on protecting your freedoms, liberties and rights.

 Delaying can only make the situation worse.
 Put your trust in us, and contact us for help today if you have been accused of any criminal charges.
-Phone 630-305-0222 or 312-388-7882.
+Phone 630-305-0222.
 Our Illinois drug crimes lawyers represent clients in DuPage County, Naperville, Aurora, Wheaton, Downers Grove and Bolingbrook, Illinois.
-Your free initial consultation can be scheduled at either of our offices, located in Woodridge and Chicago.
+Your free initial consultation can be scheduled at our office, located in Woodridge.